forge42dev/remix-hook-form/README.md

 And the best part?
 Remix-hook-form has zero dependencies, making it easy to integrate into your existing projects and workflows.
 Say goodbye to bloated dependencies and hello to a cleaner, more efficient development process with Remix-hook-form.

+Oh, and did we mention that this is fully Progressively enhanced?
+That's right, you can use this with or without javascript!

 ## Installation